akalenuk/fakelisp/README.md

 fakelisp
 ========

 This is a fake Lisp implementation in Python.
-No-no-no, not written in Python, it *is in Python*.
+No-no-no, not *written in Python*, it **is in Python**.
 You just have to import it:
 ```python
 from fakelisp import *